Principles & Practices

 Arlette Cunningham

-NYAVA Board Chair, and Officer Liaison to the Professional Development Committee - Assistant Director, Volunteer Services, Jamaica Hospital Medical Center
+NYAVA Board Chair, and Officer Liaison to the Continuous Learning Committee – Network Assistant Director, Volunteer Services and Clinical Student Internships, Jamaica Hospital Medical Center

-Arlette Cunningham is the Assistant Director of Volunteer Services at the Jamaica Hospital Medical Center.
+Arlette Cunningham is the Network Assistant Director, Volunteer Services and Clinical Student Internships, at the Jamaica Hospital Medical Center.
 She has been in volunteer management for 30 years.
-She works with departments to create and implement volunteer programs that help to enhance the patient experience, such as the Ambulatory Surgery Waiting Room Ambassador Program.
+She collaborates with departments to create and implement volunteer programs that help to enhance the patient experience, such as the Ambulatory Surgery Waiting Room Ambassador Program.
 She serves on various hospital committees.

 Arlette was previously a member of the Association for Volunteer Administration-(AVA).
 She became a member of NYAVA in 2019 and eventually served on the Board as Secretary.
 Currently, she serves as Board Chair.
 In 2021 Arlette served on the Principles and Practices Volunteer Program Management, Curriculum Review Sub-Committee.
 During 2022, she served a co-instructor for P&P VPM.

-Arlette is also member of the Greater New York Association of Director of Volunteer Services (GNYADVS) and the New York State Association of Volunteer Services Administrators (NYSAVSA).
-She held various leadership roles while serving on the Boards of both Associations, including the President, State Chapter Representative, Strategic Planning Committee Chair, and a member of the Conference Committee.
+Arlette is also member of the Greater New York Association of Director of Volunteer Services (GNYADVS), the New York State Association of Volunteer Services Administrators (NYSAVSA) and the Society for Healthcare Volunteer Leaders (SHVL).
+She held various leadership roles while serving on the Boards of several Associations, including the President, State Chapter Representative, Strategic Planning Committee Chair, and a member of the Conference Committee.
 Arlette is committed to her role in volunteer administration.
+Recently, she was granted the Lynnis Hornsby Leadership award by the Society for Healthcare Volunteer Leaders.

 Gerald (Jerry) Pannozzo, CVA